rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 **Note that unless you use a very strict filter, the logger will emit a lot of output, so use the most specific module(s) you can (comma-separated if multiple)**.
 It's typically a good idea to pipe standard error to a file and look at the log output with a text editor.
-You should also .

 So to put it together.